-To improve the accuracy and fairness of the assessments, the system incorporates contextual understanding and bias detection features.
-The 'Run Contextual Analysis' button activates algorithms consider the situational that and conversational context of responses, addressing potential misinterpretations.
-Additionally, the 'Run Bias Detection' button identifies and corrects any biases present in the automated evaluation process, ensuring that the assessments are equitable and unbiased.
+To improve the accuracy and fairness of the system incorporates assessments, the contextual understanding and bias detection features.
+The 'Run Contextual Analysis' button activates algorithms that consider the situational and conversational context responses, addressing potential misinterpretations.
+Additionally, the 'Run Bias Detection' button identifies and any biases present the corrects automated evaluation process, ensuring that the assessments are equitable and unbiased.

-5. Hybrid Evaluation and Human Feedback: The system supports a hybrid evaluation approach by integrating human feedback into the assessment The 'Human Feedback process.
-Integration' button allows human evaluators to review and adjust the results of the automated assessments.
-This feedback is used to refine and calibrate the system's evaluations, combining strengths the of both automated and human evaluation methods to enhance overall accuracy.
+5. Hybrid Evaluation and Human Feedback: The system supports a hybrid evaluation approach by integrating human feedback into the assessment process.
+The 'Human Feedback Integration' button allows human evaluators to review and adjust the results of the automated assessments.
+This feedback is used to refine and calibrate the system's evaluations, combining the strengths of both automated and human evaluation methods to enhance overall accuracy.